 I also believe that some officers go in believing they can change the system from within.
 But for whatever reason do not.
 Do not speak out.
 Do not bear witness to their fellow officer’s assaults on citizens in front of superiors or courts.
 Do not stop them from hurting people on purpose.
 They too fall into the blue wall of silence.

 If some of them could, if they could start the change, if they could remember what they went into the police to do, we could see change.
-But they force change to happen from outside.
+But unless they act on the inside, they force change to happen from outside.
 And the problem there is, in my experience, when you force change from outside, you see folks circle the wagons and dig in their heels and in this case, they have an arsenal and ordinary citizens do not.

 I created a painting showing a new recruit at a backyard BBQ of other police officers, being welcomed in.
 Their arms are covered with tattoos of what they believe, about themselves, about each other, about the citizens they are supposed to protect and serve.
 Three officers have good intentions, want to be part of the change.
 Each of them are held back by the hand of another officer.